Disease registry: Quality improvement

 They can provide health providers (or patients) with reminders to check certain tests in order to reach certain quality goals.
 They play a role in post marketing surveillance of pharmaceuticals.

 Improve cost-effectiveness

 The cost-effectiveness of a disease registry is related with the cost-effectiveness of prevention of specific medical conditions.
 Increasing compliance through a registry with preventive measures like children vaccination or colonoscopy screening can actually be a cost-saving measure.
 "A mammogram every 2 years for women aged 50–69 costs only about $9,000 per year of life saved.
 This cost compares favorably with other widely used clinical preventive services."

 Pay-for-performance (P4P)

-Registries can be associated with pay-for-performance (P4P) quality based contracts for individualhealth care providers, groups of or even all doctors in a country.
-For example, the United Kingdom, rewards physicians according to 146 quality measures related with 10 chronic diseases that are tracked electronically.
+Registries can be associated with pay-for-performance (P4P) quality-based contracts for individual health care providers or groups of, or even all, doctors in a country.
+For example, the United Kingdom rewards physicians according to 146 quality measures related with 10 chronic diseases that are tracked electronically.

 In 2017 in the United States, Medicare started a 1.5% P4P contract based on health measures that can be tracked by disease registries.